ayrat555/fang/README.md

     }
 ```

-As you can see from the example above, trait implementation has `#[typetag::serde]` which is used to deserialize the job.
+As you can see from the example above, the trait implementation has `#[typetag::serde]` attribute which is used to deserialize the job.

 ### Enqueuing a job